JetBrains/Exposed/docs/README.md

         // true
         retrievedText == "lorem ipsum"

-        // Both posts have Ids but because of the default scope,
+        // Both posts have Ids but because of the default filter,
         // only user 2's post is updated val newText =  "Let's get it started in here" posts.update({ id.isNotNull() }) {
             it[text] = newText
         }

-        var allTexts = posts.stripDefaultScope()
+        var allTexts = posts.stripDefaultFilter()
             .orderBy(posts.userId, SortOrder.Asc)
             .selectAll().map { it[posts.userId] to it[posts.text] }